 Sun Bum Revitalizing 3 In 1 Leave In Hair Conditioner is safe for all hair types.
 It protects, detangles, and conditions your hair using natural ingredients such as Coconut Oil, Banana Pulp and Peel, Banana Leaf, Quinoa Protein, and Sunflower Seed Oil.

-This spray also shields hair from sun by providing protection from damaging UV rays, helping prevent your hair from becoming dull, brittle and discolored.
+This spray also shields hair from the sun by providing protection from damaging UV rays, helping prevent your hair from becoming dull, brittle, and discolored.

 9. Use hydrating hair masks

-Hair masks are formulated with oils, butters and other nourishing ingredients that helps restore lost moisture and repair damage caused by natural elements like salt water and sun.
-You can use hydrating hair masks post dive- all in the comfort of your own home.
+Hair masks are formulated with oils, butter, and other nourishing ingredients that help restore lost moisture and repair damage caused by natural elements like salt water and the sun.
+You can use hydrating hair masks post-dive – all in the comfort of your own home.